toneloc/stable-channels/README.md

 ```
 Modify the directory for your plugin and your lighning-rpc.

-What this command says is: "Start the pl;ugin at this directory.
+What this command says is: "Start the plugin at this directory.
 Make the Lightning channel with short ID 834973x927x0 a stable channel at $100.00.
 Is is `True` that the node running this command is the Stable Receiver.
 Here's the ID of the counterparty `04165..` and here's the RPC path."

 Your counterparty will need to run a similar command, and the Stable Channels software should do the rest.